 Instructor: Dean Foerter

-This module will help students explore the organizational leadership challenges of building direction, alignment, and commitment within a fast-moving ecosystem of technology partners.
-Students will develop a critical “Big Data” mindset to understand how and when to leverage data analytics to support talent management decisions.
-They will draw on other modes of inquiry, such as Design Thinking, to support creative problem-solving and new business innovation.
-Students will also complete their Personal Effectiveness course with a focus on practical communication skills and strategies.
+In this module, you will dive into the leadership challenges of fostering direction, alignment, and commitment within a fast-paced technology partner ecosystem.
+Your critical “Big Data” mindset will be cultivated, to determine how and when to use data analytics to make informed talent management decisions.
+You will also apply other modes of inquiry, including Design Thinking, to encourage creative problem-solving and drive business innovation.
+As part of your Personal Effectiveness course, you will focus on practical communication skills and strategies.

 Location: Silicon Valley, California